 As noted many times, we often speak about the "next 9/11" as being inevitable.
 We have to be perfect everyday.
 "They" have to be lucky just once.
 With a constant eye for that, it is still more likely that it will be a natural disaster that will affect more of us and potentially in a deadly fashion.
-Back on November 7, 2007, we wrote here that even more likely than "another '38 hurricane", is one like Noel in '07... and Beryl in '06...
+Even more likely than "another '38 hurricane", it is far more likely and far more common for us to get one like Noel in '07... and Beryl in '06...
 Cindy in '05...
 Ivan in '04...
 So, this past weekend (Apr 26-28), under the direction of District (1SR) USCGAux Commodore Thomas Venezio and USCG Commander E. D. Young, Director of the Auxiliary (1SR), USCG Forces conducted an exercise - a Cat-4 Hurricane called Elizabeth.
 This is about that day.